StackStorm/st2docs/docs/source/reference/ha.rst

 mistral-server
 ~~~~~~~~~~~~~~
 mistral-server is the worker engine for mistral i.e. the process which actually manages executions. |st2| plugin to
 mistral i.e. ``st2mistral`` communicates back to |st2| api.
-This process needs access to Postresql and RabbitMq.
+This process needs access to Postresql and RabbitMQ.

 n mistral-server can run and co-ordinate work in an active-active configuration.
 In an HA deployment all communication
 with the |st2| API must be via the configuered loadbalancer.